 This button contains a dialog box for adding objects to the group.
 Two columns will appear:

-- The left column contains the list of all the network objects that you may add to your group, - The right column contains the objects that are already in the group.
+- The Local Control of the Control - The left column contains the list of all the network objects that you may add to your group, - The right column contains the objects that are already in the group.